128technology/docs/docs/cli_reference.md

 #### Description

-The 128T Networking Platform calculates the Peak Router Bandwidth Capacity; this is the highest router bandwidth value of any 5 second interval over the specific license period.
+The SSR Networking Platform calculates the Peak Router Bandwidth Capacity; this is the highest router bandwidth value of any 5 second interval over the specific license period.
 The Router Bandwidth is calculated based on the aggregate of sessions traversing the router.

 #### Example